qdinhbui2/policy-notebooks/_posts/2017-03-14-tech-change.md

 A good frame when thinking about tech anxiety is....

-1. how much people will work on average.
+1. How much people will work on average.

-2. how that work will be distributed.
+2. How will that work will be distributed.

 ### Over the long term hours for workers have fallen.
 > Hours fell, from roughly 2,950 hours per worker in 1870 to 1,500 hours per worker in 1998.
 Since 2000, OECD figures show another decline: the OECD average fell by 75 hours worked per year (although less in the United States).
 For economists, it would seem peculiar to fret too much about a long-term decline in work hours: indeed, the earlier discussion pointed out that there is a tradition of economists either forecasting or hoping that technology would reduce the need for work hours.